Iceland at the 2024 Winter Youth Olympics

-Iceland is scheduled to compete at the 2024 Winter Youth Olympics in Gangwon, South Korea, from 19 January to 1 February 2024.
-This will be Iceland's fourth appearance at the Winter Youth Olympic Games, having competed at every Games since the inaugural edition in 2012.
+Iceland compete at the 2024 Winter Youth Olympics in Gangwon, South Korea, from 19 January to 1 February 2024.
+This was Iceland's fourth appearance at the Winter Youth Olympic Games, having competed at every Games since the inaugural edition in 2012.

 The Icelandic team consisted of six athletes (three men and four women) competing in three sports.
 Alpine skiers Dagur Ýmir Sveinsson and Eyrún Erla Gestsdóttir were the country's flagbearers during the opening ceremony.

 Competitors

 The following is the list of number of competitors (per gender) participating at the games per sport/discipline.